Clicky

 How to Dehydrate Cherries

-Are you ready to learn how to dehydrate cherries at home?
+Are you ready to learn how to dehydrate cherries?

 Cherries served in a variety of ways

-I remember as a kid eating mom's glacé cherries which are also known as candied cherries, (trust kids to want to only eat fruit with sugar on or in it, sigh), I used to go to the fridge and sneak a few from the container...
+I remember as a kid eating mom's glacé cherries (which many think are candied cherries - they're not - see the difference between the two here), trust kids to want to only eat fruit with sugar on or in it, sigh.
+I used to go to the fridge and sneak a few from the container...
 I wonder if she ever noticed? :-)

 UPDATE: Yes, she did.

-Cherries are versatile fruit for making cherry cobblers, pies, and toppings and are used in fruit cocktails (the fresh cherries are used for cocktails!)
+Cherries are a versatile fruit - great for making cherry cobblers, pies, and toppings, and are used in fruit cocktails (the fresh cherries are used for cocktails!)

-Don't miss our quick note about how to sweeten sour cherries... please scroll down to our tip (below the "how to" instructions).
+Don't miss my note about how to sweeten sour cherries... please scroll down to our tip (below the "how to" instructions).

 Don't forget to check out all our fruits here!